eippertlab/pain-reliability-spinalcord/README.md

 # pain-reliability-spinalcord
 This repository is associated with the following [manuscript](https://www.biorxiv.org/content/10.1101/2023.12.22.572825v1) and the corresponding [dataset](https://openneuro.org/datasets/ds004926).
-If you have any questions regarding this code, please feel free to reach out to dabbagh@cbs.mpg.de
+If you have any questions regarding this code, please feel free to reach out to dabbagh@cbs.mpg.de.

 ## Content
 This repository contains the preprocessing and analysis code needed to assess the reliability of task-based spinal cord fMRI as presented in above-mentioned manuscript.
 The code is organized into the sections: